Skip to content

 Arts Whistler is prepared to unveil “Artstoberfest”: a kaleidoscopic blend of Bavarian tradition and local creative spirit.
 The Maury Young Arts Centre will function as a hearty beer hall come Oct.
 5, with top-flight beverages from Coast Mountain Brewing married with bratwursts and barbecue from meat producer Bacon Eh.
 Non-alcoholic options are available as well.

-While guests drink and dine, Thomas Struder’s polka-style band will bring the dance floor to life with their infectious, upbeat swing music.
+While guests drink and dine, Thomas Studer’s polka-style band will bring the dance floor to life with their infectious, upbeat swing music.
 Folks in the mood for a more laid-back option can watch ceramic artist Ruby Bryan paint a one-of-a-kind Artstoberfest beer stein in real time.
 Raffle tickets to win said stein cost $10, with proceeds going toward arts and culture programming in the Sea to Sky.

 Rounding out the night will be various classic Oktoberfest activities, like prizes for best-dressed.
-The recurring Teeny Tiny Show
+The recurring Teeny Tiny Show will serve as a decorative backdrop, featuring meticulously-crafted 3x3-inch pieces by more than 150 artists.

 “It’s a super fun Oktoberfest with an awesome injection of arts, just putting a spin on a great seasonal event,” says Arts Whistler executive director Mo Douglas.
 “There’s participation elements and observation elements.
 We love bringing people into the Maury Young to do things that really allow the community to get together and have a lot of fun.
 It’s a different experience than being in the bars.